 Online ministries like the Universal Life Church allow anyone – from anywhere in the world – to get ordained online in minutes.
 No coursework or training is required in order to get ordained online through organizations like the ULC, and their ordinations are frequently free and do not need to be renewed.

 Despite being less expensive and time-intensive, online ordinations are essentially the same as conventional ordinations.
-The ordained minister license of the ULC Monastery is recognized by 47 US states and allows its ministers to perform weddings, baptisms, funerals, chaplain work, and spiritual counseling in these states.
+The ordained minister license of the ULC Ministries is recognized by 47 US states and allows its ministers to perform weddings, baptisms, funerals, chaplain work, and spiritual counseling in these states.
 A person who spends eight years and tens of thousands of dollars in a Catholic seminary thus has the exact same legal privileges as someone who spent mere minutes and a whopping zero dollars receiving their ordination.

 Admittedly, it does cost at least some money to actually perform services as a minister of most online ministries.
-For example, many states require that ministers of the ULC Monastery have ministerial documentation like letters of good standing, ordination credentials, and affidavits of authority in order to file for a marriage license and performing a wedding.
+For example, many states require that ministers of the ULC Ministries have ministerial documentation like letters of good standing, ordination credentials, and affidavits of authority in order to file for a marriage license and performing a wedding.
 It generally only costs less than $20 to gain the necessary documentation to officiate a wedding, however, so the monetary costs associated with becoming ordained through an organization like the Universal Life Church are far less than those associated with conventional seminaries.

 Finally, many online ministries allow people of any faith to get ordained through them; Muslims, Jews, Christians, Jains, Sikhs, Shintos, and adherents of all other religions are able to receive an ordination through these online ministries and share the exact same legal privileges.
 This strongly contrasts the policies of all theological colleges, as religious schools insist that you profess to believe in the faith system they belong to.

 So, given the above two choices, which method of ordination would you prefer?
 If you are attracted to the second option, please know that you are not alone!
-Hundreds of people get ordained online through the ULC Monastery every day, many of whom go on to provide valuable religious services for their communities.
+Hundreds of people get ordained online through the ULC Ministries every day, many of whom go on to provide valuable religious services for their communities.
 To many, the high time and monetary costs associated with getting an ordained minister license are incredibly prohibitive, but the ease and convenience of online ordination make getting ordained a simple task.This entry was posted in Online Ordination and tagged Bookmark the permalink.